satansdeer/satansdeer.github.com/_posts/2017-11-11-dont-mock-what-you-dont-own.markdown

 comments: true
 ---

-I was refactoring specs of some Rails application when I decided to mock the `ImageUploader` class of Carierwave.
+I was refactoring specs of some Rails application when I decided to mock the `ImageUploader` class of CarierWave.
 I wanted to be able to check for cpecific image url. __But was it a good idea?__

 ## No, Don't Do It